-Under the Nasdaq Stock Market rules, we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.
+Under the Nasdaq Stock Market listing rules, we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.
 If we choose to follow requirements under Israeli law in lieu of those Nasdaq requirements, we must disclose that fact in this annual report.

-Our audit committee consists of Sharon Kochan (chairperson), Vickie R. Driver and Nissim Mashiach, each of whom is an independent director in accordance with Rule 10A-3(b)(1) under the Exchange Act and satisfies the independent director requirements under the Nasdaq Stock Market rules.
-All members of our audit committee meet the requirements for financial literacy under the applicable rules of the Nasdaq Stock Market.
+Our audit committee consists of Sharon Kochan (chairperson), Nissim Mashiach and Vickie R Driver, each of whom is an independent director in accordance with Rule 10A-3(b)(1) under the Exchange Act and satisfies the independent director requirements under the Nasdaq Stock Market listing rules.
+All members of our audit committee meet the requirements for financial literacy under the applicable listing rules of the Nasdaq Stock Market.
 Our board of directors has determined that Sharon Kochan is an "audit committee financial expert," as defined in the SEC regulations.